8.2 Administration and governance

 Key actors at the national level in policymaking with regard to young people’s cultural and creative opportunities are:

-The Ministry of Culture: The ministry is responsible for the development of cultural institutions and culture policy, which include a broad range of areas:
+The ministry is responsible for the development of cultural institutions and culture policy, which include a broad range of areas:

 - Higher educations in the area of art and culture